 Pictured above is the DRAM Logical Architecture.
 Physically, each DIMM Rank comprises multiple DRAM chips which operate in unison to respond to I/O requests.
 Logically, each rank comprises multiple banks (usually 8 or 16), which offer I/O request level parallelism.

 Using the DDR4 RDIMMs in this demo machine as an example (RAM Timings of 22-22-22), a page miss costs 3x as many cycles as a page hit!
-Granted, modern Memory Controllers employ adaptive techniques to mitigate this latency impact, but it by no means eliminates it.
-Therefore, our aim is to access memory in a way which optimizes reuse of its large 8KB row buffers as much as possible.
+Granted, modern Memory Controllers employ adaptive techniques to mitigate this latency impact, but it by no means removes it.
+Therefore, our aim is to access memory in a way which enables reuse of its large 8KB row buffers.
 Consistent memory access patterns achieve just that.

 With this background in place, let’s seek more insight into the RAM latency differences between our sequential and random lat_mem_rd runs by tracking uncore metrics with PMU Tool’s UcEvent.

-UcEvent tracks UnCore Events, as its name implies, and the Memory Controller is part of the uncore.
-For the sake of output brevity, I took a snapshot at 5-second intervals of the DRAM Page Miss Rates of both runs starting from the array size of 100MB up through 1024MB:
+UcEvent tracks UnCore Events, and the Memory Controller is part of the Uncore.
+For the sake of brevity, I took a snapshot at 5-second intervals of the DRAM Page Miss Rates of both runs starting from the array size of 100MB up through 1024MB: